 The PhD in Dance Studies at York University is the first doctoral-level degree of its kind to be offered in Canada.
-Beginning in 2008-09, the program’s purpose is to prepare scholars for careers in academia or the cultural sector.
+The program’s purpose is to prepare scholars for careers in academia or the cultural sector.
 Employment possibilities for graduates range from teaching in post-secondary education, to work in archives and museums, arts administration, publishing, journalism, and the media.

 The program focuses around seminars, field trips, fieldwork, conferences, and work in archives and special collections in Toronto and elsewhere.
 York University has excellent facilities and resources: the Sound and Moving Image Library, state-of-the-art studios, computer labs, and video equipment.
 Students benefit from assistantships and scholarships, contacts with the professional world, interaction with students of diverse backgrounds, and an extensive network of alumni.

 Dance Ethnography & Cultural Research takes an interdisciplinary approach to cross-cultural dance studies through ethnographic and historical research methods, with emphasis on economic and cultural globalization as well as education.
 The field addresses a range of dance forms in local and global contexts—from popular contexts to religious settings, and from educational institutions to concert stages.
 Drawing upon critical and cultural theory, students will delve deeply into the social, cultural, and political implications of dance, while also querying the challenges of approaching the body and bodily experience as a research subject and research tool.
 The field’s emphasis on contextual analysis involves explorations into how historical and cultural constructions of power, gender, sexuality, the body, identity, class, and race influence dance practices.